sjtrimble/angular/aio/content/tutorial/getting-started.md

 ### Create a product preview component

 1. Right click on the `app` folder and create a new folder named `products`.
-1. In the `products` folder, generate an interface named `product`.
+2. In the `products` folder, generate an interface named `product`.

 <code-example header="src/app/products/product.ts" path="getting-started/src/app/products/product.1.ts">
 </code-example>

 This interface refers to the structure of a product, including its name, description, and other details as needed.
 It also provides you a consistent way to reference a `Product` throughout your application.

-Next, generate a component to display a product preview.

-1. Right on the `products` folder and generate a new component named `product-preview`.
+3. Right on the `products` folder and generate a new component named `product-preview`.
-1. In the `ProductPreviewComponent` class, add `Input` the imports from the `@angular/core` package.
+4. In the `ProductPreviewComponent` class, add `Input` the imports from the `@angular/core` package.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="core-imports">
 </code-example>

-1. Import the `Product` interface using its path relative to the `product-preview` folder.
+5. Import the `Product` interface using its path relative to the `product-preview` folder.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="product-imports">
 </code-example>

-Define a property in the `ProductPreviewComponent` class named `product` and use the `Input` decorator on it.
+6. Define a property in the `ProductPreviewComponent` class named `product` and use the `Input` decorator on it.
 Give the `product` a define type using the `Product` interface.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="inputs-outputs">
 </code-example>

-Update the `ProductPreviewComponent` template to display the data received from our `Input`.
+7. Update the `ProductPreviewComponent` template to display the data received from our `Input`.

 <code-example header="src/app/products/product-preview/product-preview.component.html (Product Input)" path="getting-started/src/app/products/product-preview/product-preview.component.1.html">
 </code-example>

-You can now test the `app-product-preview` component and provide a product with its name and description.
+8. Ttest the `app-product-preview` component and provide a product with its name and description.

 <code-example header="src/app/app.component.1.html (Sample Preview)" path="getting-started/src/app/app.component.1.html" linenums="false" region="product-preview">
 </code-example>